Tim7775/luau-cargo-semver/docs/installation.md

 Semver = "tim7775/semver@1"
 ```

+Then run `wally install` within your project.

-Require Semver like any other module grabbed from Wally.
+Semver can now be required like any other module grabbed from Wally.

 > **:information_source: Note:**
 > Not familiar with Wally?
 Wally is a package manager (like npm) for the Roblox ecosystem.